th3dstudio/MercuryOne/M1.1 Base Files/Documentation/m1_installation_instructions.md

 1. Stepper mounts (total 4 pieces): Each stepper mount consists of a "top" and "bottom" portion.
 Two complete stepper mount assemblies are required, one each for the left and right sides of the printer.

 2. X Joints (total 4 pieces, heat-sets required): Each X Joint consists of a "top" and "bottom" portion.
 Two complete X joint assemblies are required, one each for the left and right sides of the printer.
-The "bottom" half of each assembly requires 3x heat-set inserts (see Documentation folder for pictures) to be prepared ahead of time.
+The "bottom" half of each assembly requires 3x heat-set inserts to be prepared ahead of time.

 3. Front Towers (total 2 pieces, heat-sets required): Tensioning towers for the belt system, installed on the front side of the printer.
 One of each tower (left and right) is required.
 Each tower requires 1x heat-set insert (see Documentation folder for pictures) to be prepared ahead of time.